Nilesh410/Master_JS/readme.md

   19. what is lexical scope in the program?
 Expain with example(5_this_keyword->2_example.js)
   20. what is the value of this in arrow function with different senerio?
 (Refer 3_example.js)
   21. Solve some coding questions on this (Refer 4_Q_A.js)

+## 5 Execution Context
+ #### Execute JS Code Internally
+  -> JS Code execute internally in two phases called as memory creation phase and code execution phase.
+  -> In memory creation phase JS engine just allocates the memory for the variable and function but do not assign any value to the variable
+  -> In code execution phase JS engine assign the value to the variable and executue the function
+  -> That process we called as excution context
+  -> Same procedure will be followed for the every function which is mentioned in the source code
+ #### Debugger
+  -> By using debugger we can debug the code line by line and observed the output of each line
+  -> Defer :- The defer attribute in HTML is used with script elements to control the execution timing of an external JavaScript file.
+It ensures the script is executed after the HTML document has been fully parsed.
+  -> The defer attribute is a great way to optimize the loading and execution of external JavaScript files, ensuring smoother page rendering and better user experience.
+It’s especially useful for scripts that manipulate or interact with the DOM.